Is Volatility Standard Deviation? Are They the Same Thing?

 There are several different approaches to the exact calculation of volatility.
 The most popular approach is to calculate volatility as standard deviation of returns, but it is not the only way to do it.

 Note: Another quite popular way of calculating volatility (although far less popular than the standard deviation method and used mainly by some volatility traders) is the so called non-centered or zero mean historical volatility.
 The calculation is very similar to the standard deviation method, but there is a little difference.
-Both methods are described in the PDF guide of the Historical Volatility Calculator.
+Both methods are described in the user guide of the Historical Volatility Calculator.

 What Standard Deviation Is